Leveraging Nested MLMC for Sequential Neural Posterior Estimation with Intractable Likelihoods: Multilevel nested APT

 \subsubsection{RU-MLMC}

-Recall that both loss function and its gradient can be represented as the summation of the expected value of the random variable sequence, and this topic has been well studied.
-We introduce a non-negative integer-valued random variable $L$ that independent of the two random variable sequences, with its probability mass function $\mathbb{P}(L = \ell) = w_\ell$.
-We then have
+Recall that both the loss function and its gradient can be represented as a sum of expectations over a sequence of random variables; this topic has been well studied.
+We introduce a non-negative integer-valued random variable $L$ that is independent of the two random variable sequences, with its probability mass function $\mathbb{P}(L = \ell) = w_\ell$.
+By the law of total expectation, we have

 The equivalence between $\nabla_\phi \mathcal{L}(\phi)$ and the expectation of the query